Inference-Time Enhancement of Generative Robot Policies via Predictive World Modeling: Overview of Generative Predictive Control

+Gradients are obtained via automatic differentiation, and updates can be performed with optimizers like ADAM. \gpcopt resembles the classical single shooting method~\cite{diehl2011numerical}.
+Unlike \gpcrank, which evaluates the world model $K$ times in parallel, \gpcopt evaluates it $M$ times sequentially. \rv{In contrast, \gpcopt enables continuous action refinement by performing gradient-based optimization from diffusion-policy warm starts, allowing it to improve beyond sampled proposals.
+Under appropriate optimization step sizes and iteration counts, this refinement is particularly effective for tasks with reliable numerical rewards (see \S\ref{sec:experiments}). } \end{enumerate}

-\gpcrank and \gpcopt can be combined.
-We can sample $K$ action proposals from $\calP(\cdot)$ and for each proposal perform reward maximization according to~\eqref{eq:ascent}, leading to $K$ optimized action chunks.
-We pick the optimized action chunk with highest reward. \gpcrankopt can be viewed as solving the optimization~\eqref{eq:max-reward} from multiple initializations~\cite{sharony2024learning}, and requires $K\times M$ evaluations of the world model.
+\gpcrank and \gpcopt can be combined by sampling $K$ action proposals from $\calP(\cdot)$ and applying reward maximization~\eqref{eq:ascent} to each, yielding $K$ optimized action chunks.
+We select the one with the highest reward. \gpcrankopt effectively solves~\eqref{eq:max-reward} from multiple initializations~\cite{sharony2024learning}, requiring $K \times M$ world model evaluations.
+A summary of \nameshort is provided in Alg.~\ref{alg:gpc}.
+The world model is crucial for ranking and optimizing action proposals.
+While early works such as deep visual foresight~\cite{finn2017deep} explored learned world models, we next show that modern diffusion models now enable (near) physics-accurate visual predictions previously unattainable.